 A bicyclist preparing to turn left would first change from the BL to lane 2, and then from lane 2 to lane 1.

 The data says the bicyclist was in Lane 2 (the right through lane); but that the motorist was in Lane 1 (the left through lane).
 This obviously can’t be correct since if it were no collision would have taken place.
-Based on the facebook blurb, it sounds like the datafile is incorrect, and should say the bicyclist was in lane 1.
+Based on the facebook blurb, it sounds like the datafile is incorrect, and should say the bicyclist was in lane 1. — so upon reading the report; the narrative makes clear the bicyclist was struck in lane 1; according to the narrative the bicyclist’s merge from lane 2 to lane 1 was too close, thus the “unsafe lane change” behavior.

 In any event, it’s not clear how fault is established; the written report would have more details of course, including witness statements, if any.
 In other words, how do you differentiate the unsafe lane change scenario from a plain old rear-end?
 Once a driver (or a bicyclist) changes lanes; following drivers have a duty to control speed to avoid colliding with anyone ahead.
 Had the driver who struck the bicyclist not been distracted, would she have avoided the collision?